AdbhuthaReddy/nft_gallery/README.md

 This particular repository is not fully functional or complete yet.

-Inorder to complete this & make it fully functional, someone who is familiar with react.js can contribute as this consists of frontend issues.
+Inorder to complete this & make it fully functional, someone who is familiar with react.js can contribute, as this consists of frontend issues.

 Issues:
           1. Unable to publish repository to GitHub pages.

           2. React state variables aren't updating properly.